atparkweb/state_management_lecture/react_redux.md

 There is a React hook called `useReducer` that let's us create functions inside our components to safely update state.

 **Warning** If the Context data changes frequently, it may trigger unnecessary re-renders in the component tree, since state is still passed down to all components.
-It's kind of sneaking it's way down through all the components.
+It's kind of sneaking its way down through all the components.

 So is there a better solution?